-Any lookups can only be performed on vehicles titled and registered with the West Virginia DMV.
+Remember, this lookup tool is only applicable to vehicles that are titled and registered with the West Virginia DMV.

 West Virginia requires all cars to have plates attached to the back only.
-If you don't currently have your car nearby, you can also find its license plate number near the top of your DMV-issued registration card.
+You can also find the license plate number on the top part of your DMV-issued registration card.

 How Do I Apply for a West Virginia License Plate?